cvb941/kotlin-parallel-operations/README.md

   }
 }
 ```

+There is also the parallel *reduce* operation with chunked variations, which can be used to perform **associative** operations on a collection, like *sum*.

-If you want to achieve multithreading, make sure to run the coroutine with the Default dispatcher.
+**Note:** If you want to achieve multithreading, make sure to run the coroutine with the Default dispatcher.

 ## Chunked operations
 Chunked operations improve performance since they split the collection into just a couple of segments,